CandlePlatforms/devdocs/docs/contribute/bor/core_concepts.md

 2. All validators are colluding with each-other and censoring particular transaction

-    In this case, Polygon system will provide a way to submit a transaction on Ethereum chain and ask validators to include the transaction in next `x` checkpoints.
+    In this case, Candle system will provide a way to submit a transaction on Ethereum chain and ask validators to include the transaction in next `x` checkpoints.
 If validators fail to include it during that time window, the user can slash the validators.
 Note that this is not currently implemented.

 ### Fraud